EstherSlabbert/Infrastructure-as-Code/README.md

 ![Ansible diagram](/images/ansible-diagram.png)

 Ansible is a popular **open-source configuration management and automation tool** that can be used for Infrastructure as Code (IaC) practices.
-It allows you to define and manage infrastructure resources, provision servers, configure software, and orchestrate complex deployments using declarative and idempotent playbooks written in **YAML**.
+It allows you to define and manage infrastructure resources, provision servers, configure software, and orchestrate complex deployments using declarative and idempotent playbooks **written in YAML**.

 Ansible's **simplicity**, **agentless** architecture, **power**, and strong community support make it a popular choice for implementing Infrastructure as Code.
 It provides a straightforward and efficient way to automate infrastructure management, making it easier to achieve consistency, scalability, and reproducibility across different environments.

+We use **configuration management** to **automate and manage the configuration of software systems and infrastructure**.
+It involves defining, deploying, and maintaining the desired state of configurations across multiple environments.
+Configuration management tools enable consistent, scalable, and efficient management of configurations, ensuring that systems are correctly set up, properly configured, and easily reproducible.
+It helps streamline the deployment process, maintain system integrity, enforce standards, track changes, and facilitate efficient collaboration among teams working on complex software projects or large-scale infrastructures.

 **Why we use Ansible:**